Skelmis/logoo/README.md

     How many logs to send per request to your instance.
     Useful to set, so you don't hit things like WAF request limits in high throughput environments.

+    Note logoo makes as many requests as required to exhaust the queue every `poll_time`.

     Defaults to `100`.
 poll_time: datetime.timedelta | float